-The scope of work for the Dual FEED encompasses development of all activities required to deliver comprehensive front-end engineering designs for the ISBL portion of LOHC facility, covering both the hydrogenation and dehydrogenation process units and all supporting systems inside each unit.
+The scope of work for the FEED encompasses development of all activities required to deliver comprehensive front-end engineering designs for the Balance of Plant for ISBL portions of HGP and LOHC facilities, covering hydrogen generation and both the hydrogenation and dehydrogenation process units, and all supporting OSBL systems such as utilities and offsites.
 The FEED shall be developed to a level suitable for investment decision support and subsequent EPC tendering and execution.